Melbourne Polluted Beaches: Australia Officials Facing Stinky Situation, Warn Public Of Fecal Matter Incursion

 Boxshall said the source of the raw sewerage is from animals and humans.
 The heavy rains forced the fecal matter to the surface where it infiltrated creeks, drains and rivers around Melbourne.
 Agency officials issued alerts and advised the public to avoid some 21 beaches over threats of poor water standards.

 As a practice, the EPA takes periodic samples to determine the chemistry and health of the water.
-Ratings of “good,” “fair” and “poor” are assigned based on test results.
+Ratings of “good,” “fair,” and “poor” are assigned based on test results.

 Good means it is safe to swim.
 Fair indicates that rainfall may or may not have affected the water.
 A poor rating means the public should not swim in or drink the water.